 Noake's Castle Street Brewery

 The Noake family owned both a brewery on the south side of Castle Street and a malting house on the east side of London Street in Reading from at least the end of the 17th century.
 In 1691, William Noake Senior was succeeded in these by his eldest son, also William.
 William Noake Junior had three sons.
 He was initially helped in the malting house by his eldest son, William, but, upon the father's death in 1718, William went into property and the malting business was transferred to his youngest brother, Abraham.
 The middle son, Thomas, inherited the Castle Street Brewery but, surviving both his brothers, he eventually ended up with everything.
 Thomas died in 1732, leaving the brewery to his niece, Mary Bourne, and the malting business to her sister, Letitia Bourne.
 Neither of these lady's appear to have had an affinity with the businesses and the brewery (possibly the malting house as well) seems to have been sold to Dr. Robert Burd and his wife, Elizabeth, the widow of Thomas' cousin, Robert Noake.
 In fact, it is possible that Robert had run the business for Thomas for some years before his death in 1720.
 He certainly owned a number of tenements in the same area.
 After Elizabeth's death in 1748, the brewery passed to her son, the seventeen-year-old Robert Burd Junior.
 He retained ownership until his own death in 1753 when the brewery was sold, presumably by his sister, Elizabeth, to Matthias Matthews.
 Matthews created a partnership with his son-in-law, John Deane, and the latter's brother, Henry Austen Deane, both solicitors.
-HA Deane died in 1765, when his eldest son, Henry, sold out to his cousin, John Deane, who ran the business until about 1800.
-By 1802, it was certainly owned by Jonathan Tanner, who, some time later was in partnership with Thomas Dreweatt.
-Dreweatt retired in 1822, probably due to ill health as he died only two years later.
-Tanner then brought Thomas Rickford and Adolphus William Hume into the business.
-Hume left the business in July 1828 and the other two partners continued alone until about 1837 when Charles Curry Bickham took over from Tanner upon his retirement to Bath.
+HA Deane died in 1765, when his eldest son, Henry, sold out to his cousin, John Deane, who ran the business until 1791.
+In that year, he sold up to Jonathan Tanner, who, in 1797, entered into a partnership with Thomas Dreweatt and Thomas Sowdon, although the latter only stayed for five years.
+Sowdon was a wine merchant in Castle Street but his experiences at the brewery may have encouraged his son to found his own brewing establishment in later years.
+From 1802, therefore, the business became known as Tanner & Dreweatt.
+However, four years later, this partnership too was dissolved.
+Tanner carried on alone, although Dreweatt retained an interest in the properties, having half of the company’s pubs allocated to him.
+Dreweatt died in 1824 and, two years later, Tanner bought out all of the former’s interests in the business from his heirs.
+Tanner then quickly brought Thomas Rickford and Adolphus William Hume into the business, although Hume left in July 1828.
+The other two partners continued alone until 1834 when Charles Curry Bickham took over from Tanner upon his being declared bankrupt.
+Tanner had had his fingers in lots of pies, some of which had failed.
 Thomas Rickford was eventually joined in partnership with Thomas Hawkins, a brewer from Wexcombe in Wiltshire, when, in 1847, Bickham left the company.
 A few years later, he was running the Hyde Brewery in Winchester (Hampshire) for James Simonds (the son of H & G Simonds' 2nd cousin).
 Hawkins lived at Ripon Lodge on the Bath Road.
 At this period, the brewery was located at 138 Castle Street.

 Willats, Blandy & Blandy's Mill Lane Brewery and Stephens, Blandy & Blandy Bank